 As part of the ECB’s breach reporting/whistleblowing mechanism, the whistleblowing platform provides a means to report suspected breaches of relevant European Union law by a supervised bank, national supervisor or the ECB itself.
 The ECB encourages any individual, acting in good faith and with reasonable grounds to believe that a breach of relevant EU law has occurred, to submit a report via the whistleblowing platform.

 The ECB does not provide legal advice on matters reported to the ECB.

-Relevant EU law comprises the rules relating to the prudential supervision of banks that the ECB applies when carrying out the supervisory tasks conferred on it by the SSM Regulation (Council Regulation (EU) No 1024/2013).
+For the purposes of the whistleblowing platform relevant EU law comprises the rules relating to the prudential supervision of banks that the ECB applies when carrying out the supervisory tasks conferred on it by the SSM Regulation (Council Regulation (EU) No 1024/2013).
 These rules are:

 Although the reporting form on the whistleblowing platform is currently only available in English, you can communicate with the ECB in any official EU language.
-If you would like to use an official EU language other than English, please set out your allegations in that language in the free text field of the reporting form.
+If you would like to use an official EU language other than English, please set out your allegations in that language in the free text field of the whistleblowing platform’s reporting form.

 Further information is available on the topic of whistleblowing and the dedicated ECB platform – in particular about communicating with the ECB and submitting your report and related documents.

 You may report a breach without revealing your identity.
 All reports are handled confidentially in compliance with EU data protection law.
 The ECB ensures that the personal data of individuals who report a suspected breach, and individuals alleged to have committed a breach, are suitably protected.
 See the related privacy statement for further information on the data protection standards that are applied.